MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex3_Scheduled_Query.md

 17. You should see the newly created Incident.
 Select the Incident and review the information in the right blade.

-18. Open Microsoft Teams.
-Goto your *SOC* Team, ... and see the message post about the incident.
+18. Open Microsoft Teams by opening a browser tab and going to https://teams.microsoft.com.
+Go to your *SOC* Team, and see the message post about the incident.

 ## Proceed to Exercise 4